 There is an increasing problem of herbicide resistance, with several grass weeds and broad-leaved weeds already displaying resilience to a number of key herbicide active ingredients.

 With the successful establishment of oilseed rape crops proving increasingly difficult to achieve it can be tempting to withhold pre-emergence herbicide applications until the crop has established.

-Before settling on a specific herbicide protocol, it is important to understand both the advantages and disadvantages of pre- and post-emergence strategies and to develop a spray programme accordingly.
+However, before deciding whether or not it is appropriate to omit the use of pre-emergence herbicide treatment, it is important to understand both the advantages and disadvantages of pre- and post-emergence strategies and to develop a spray programme accordingly.

 Metazachlor: the flexible option

 Using metazachlor at the pre-emergence stage provides the ‘insurance’ of getting an herbicide on early if conditions subsequently turn wet.
 Applying at pre-emergence also removes weeds early in the crop’s lifecycle thereby allowing the oilseed rape to establish without competition.
-The benefit of metazachlor in weed control programmes was found to be increased for early drilled crops in a trial investigating the performance of herbicides at early August drilled OSR compared to early September drilled OSR
+In a trial to compare the effect of drill timing on herbicide performance, it was found that the inclusion of metazachlor in weed controlled programmes was most beneficial in early drilled crops (e.g. those drilled in early August) compared to those drilled later in the autumn (e.g. into September).

 However, growers must be aware of the Metazachlor Matters stewardship scheme and should abide by its recommendations for the safe usage of metazachlor to protect surface water and preserve the ongoing availability of metazachlor (and quinmerac) based herbicides.